Glossary of religious and spiritual terms

 30 CE would have been considered a sect of Judaism at the time.

-- Sectarian: Acceptance and adherence to a particular faith group.
+Sectarian: Acceptance and adherence to the beliefs a particular group -- often a faith group.

-Often implies rejection of religious beliefs by those outside of the group.
+Often implies rejection of religious beliefs by those outside of a person's chosen faith group.

 Most world conflict today involves violence inspired by sectarian beliefs.

 A term created in 1846 by a British freethinker George Holyoake:

 - The belief that government decisions should be made independently of

 - The promotion of ideas and values not based on religious criteria.